oslabs-beta/kalibrate/local-kafka-demo/readme.md

 # Local Kafka Demo Server & Services Instructions

+The setup requires that docker and docker-compose be installed.

 ## Demo Kafka Server

 The Kafka server is configured with 1 Zookeeper and 3 brokers, to create and spin it up: